ryy/rails-cloud-spanner/README.md

 ```

 ## Open Swagger
-API is defined to CRUD the Users table.
+API is defined to CRUD the users table.
 ```
 $ open http://localhost:8080
 ```